March 1923

 Phoenix (1994), pg 278

-During a large sweep by pro-Treaty troops trying to capture an anti-Treaty column in south-east Kilkenny, a gun battle breaks out resulting in the death of pro-Treaty soldier, Gerald Jeremiah Comerford.
+During a large sweep by pro-Treaty troops trying to capture an anti-Treaty column in south-east Kilkenny, a gun battle breaks out resulting in the death of Free State soldier, Gerald Jeremiah Comerford.
 The anti-Treaty column escapes through Inistioge.

 Walsh (2018), pg 235